Carmen Barajas Sandoval: Social life

 Carajas Sandoval has been well known among the Mexican and international jet set.
-In her autobiography Gracias a la Vida she tells how she became friends with some of the most important people in Mexico's show business, politics, presidents and multimillionaires.
+In her autobiography Gracias a la Vida she tells how she became friends with some of the most important people in Mexico's show business, politics, presidents and multi millionaires.

-Among her pretenders we can count Hollywood producer Ben Reyes, and Hollywood star Charles Korvin.

-Among her closest friends you can count some of the most important and influential people in Mexico.

 Some of her international friends are: Dolores del Río, Frank Sinatra, Yves Montand, HRH Prince Edward, Duke of Kent, Baron Alexis de Rédé, Johannes, 11th Prince of Thurn and Taxis, Lord Louis Mountbatten, Jacques Gelman and his wife Natasha, Baron Richard Di Portanova, Count Paul of Ganay, Mohammad Reza Pahlavi Shah of Iran, and his wife ex-Empress Farah Diba, Baron Philippe de Rothschild, the prominent French actor Gérard Philipe, Baron Gottfried Alexander Maximilian Walter Kurt von Cramm, Prince David Mdivani, Count Curt Heinrich Eberhard Erdmann Georg von Haugwitz-Hardenberg-Reventlow, Prince Pierre Raymond Doan, Baroness Marie-Hélène de Rothschild, Luis Buñuel, Jean Renoir, Liliane Bettencourt and director Luis Alcoriza.

 Cinema career

 Carajas Sandoval first contact with the cinema industry was in 1940.
 She was then 15 years old and a friend of her family who worked in the business offered her a summer job as a script girl.
 From the very first moment, she fell in love with the making of films and returned every time she had vacations from school.
 She was eager to learn everything she could and was soon known for being the first one to arrive into the set and the last one to leave at night.
 Her desire to be in that world led her to ask her friend and neighbor Jorge Negrete, for a job.
 He gladly took her under his wing and he hired her as his assistant.
 Carajas Sandoval was determined to learn as much as she could from every aspect of a production.
 She was known for going around the set asking questions to everyone she ran into.
 After 5 years of working with him, Negrete help her by including her as production assistant in his friends' movies.

-Carajas Sandoval's imposing and flamboyant personality soon became famous among the show business personalities of the Golden Age of Mexican cinema, her hard work got noticed quite soon and in 1951, at the age of 26, producer Antonio Matouk included her in his executive production team for a Buñuel movie called Los olvidados.
-Both Buñuel and Matouk were so impressed by young Carajas Sandoval's hard and efficient work that she became the most important person in Matouk's team who immediately signed her as her principal executive producer.
+Carajas Sandoval soon became famous among the show business personalities of the Golden Age of Mexican cinema, her hard work got noticed quite soon and in 1951, at the age of 26, producer Antonio Matouk included her in his executive production team for a Buñuel movie called Los olvidados.